vijayaiitk/NLP-text-classification-model/README.md

 **Step 2: Loading the data set & EDA**
 The data set that we will be using for this article is the famous “Natural Language Processing with Disaster Tweets” data set where we’ll be predicting whether a given tweet is about a real disaster (target=1) or not (target=0)
 In this competition, you’re challenged to build a machine learning model that predicts which Tweets are about real disasters and which ones aren’t.
 You’ll have access to a dataset of 10,000 tweets that were hand classified.
-We have 7,613 tweets in training (labelled) dataset and 3,263 in the test(unlabelled) dataset.
-Here’s a snapshot of the training/labelled dataset which we’ll use for building our model
+We have 7,613 tweets in training (labelled) dataset and 3,263 in the test(unlabelled) dataset

 Exploratory Data Analysis (EDA)
 1. Class distribution: There are more tweets with class 0 ( no disaster) than class 1 ( disaster tweets).
 We can say that the dataset is relatively balanced with 4342 non-disaster tweets (57%) and 3271 disaster tweets (43%).
 Since the data is balanced, we won’t be applying data-balancing techniques like SMOTE while building the model